-The Resilience Journey is a formation process and community for pastors that seeks to help raise awareness and increase resilience in CBAC pastors.
-It uses online sessions, experiential learning and spiritual retreats.
-It focuses on the leaders personal and leadership formation.
-It is rooted in awareness of God's presence and power and the awareness of self.
+The Resilience Journey is a formation process and community for pastors that seeks to help raise awareness and increase resilience in pastors.
+It uses online sessions and spiritual retreats as learning venues.

 RJ is a bit of an experiment.
-It began as a concept in a D.Min thesis entitled, "The Art of Belonging: Clergy Formation & Wellness", became a grant proposal, and then a pilot project funded by a grant from Duke Divinity, 2016.
+It began as a concept in a D.Min thesis entitled, "The Art of Belonging: Clergy Formation & Wellness", became a grant proposal, and then a pilot project funded by a grant from Duke Divinity.

 The first cohort RJ 2017 of 7 CBAC pastors began in February finished at the end of November 2017.
-The Second cohort of 5 pastors began in Feb 2018 funded by the Baptist Foundation and will finish in November 2018.
-It has been very successful in raising awareness and building resilience in our pastors.
-We are now hoping to offer a third cohort, RJ 2019, beginning February 2019.
+It was very successful and now we are offering a fourth cohort, RJ 2020 partially funded by the Baptist Foundation.

-You can read comments from the RJ 2017 cohort below.
+You can read comments from former RJ participants.